tanthanh85/network-automation-course/modules/06_IoC/theory6.md

 For fully automated IaC, you integrate all these tools into a CI/CD pipeline. **GitLab CI/CD** is a popular platform for this, but concepts apply to Jenkins, GitHub Actions, Azure DevOps, etc.

 *   **What is CI/CD?**
-    *   **Continuous Integration (CI):** Developers frequently merge code changes.
-Automated tests run to detect integration issues early.
+    *   **Continuous Integration (CI):** Developers frequently merge their code changes into a central repository.
+Automated processes (builds, tests) run after each merge to quickly detect integration issues.
     *   **Continuous Delivery (CD):** Changes passing CI are automatically prepared for release.
-    *   **Continuous Deployment:** Changes are automatically deployed to production after passing all tests.
+    *   **Continuous Deployment:** Changes that pass all tests are automatically deployed to production after passing all tests.

 *   **CI/CD Pipeline Stages (Typical Flow for Network IaC):**
     1.  **Source (Trigger):**